newjersey/dhs-oneapp/README.md

 We use [standard_version](https://github.com/conventional-changelog/standard-version) to automate versioning and release notes.

 Simply run `yarn run release` to bump the version number appropriately and generate release notes.
-Run `git push --follow-tags origin master` to publish.
+Run `git push --follow-tags origin main` to publish.

 ## Project setup